Use the sandbox for development. All examples in the guides work with the sandbox environment at

 Onramp (customer buys crypto with MXN):created— Waiting for customer to deposit MXN to thedepositClabefunded— MXN deposit received and confirmedcompleted— Crypto sent to customer’s wallet (confirmedTxSignaturecontains the tx hash)

-created—burnTransactionready for customer to signfunded— Customer’s crypto transaction confirmed on-chaincompleted— MXN sent to customer’s bank account
+created—burnTransactionready for customer to signfunded— Customer’s crypto transaction confirmed on-chaincompleted— MXN sent to customer’s bank accountfinalized— Reversal window has passed, funds cannot be returned

 created—sendTransactionready for customer to signfunded— Customer’s crypto transaction confirmed on-chaincompleted— Target crypto sent to customer’s wallet